Why Mamdani Should Oppose Kathy Hochul’s Protest Ban

 Mamdani’s willingness to buck the shibboleths of the Democratic establishment, challenge corporate power, and uphold basic principles of international solidarity bolstered his appeal among New Yorkers of all stripes.
 His stunning electoral victory proved that expressing support for Palestinians and condemning Israel’s genocide in Gaza no longer constitutes political kryptonite.

 As a member of the New York State Assembly, Mamdani previously sponsored the “Not On Our Dime” bill, which aimed to revoke the charitable status of organizations that sponsored violence against Palestinians.
-At the time, Mamdani pointed out that the New York attorney general had the power to investigate New York-based organizations for enabling settlements, but “there [was] no application of existing law” due to the politically-charged nature of challenging Israeli impunity.
+At the time, Mamdani pointed out that the New York attorney general had the power to investigate New York–based organizations for enabling settlements, but “there [was] no application of existing law” because of the politically charged nature of challenging Israeli impunity.
 As mayor, Mamdani has the opportunity to leverage his relationship with Albany, and the powers vested in his position, to ensure that organizations profiting from dispossession of Palestinians no longer elude accountability.
-In his first week in office, the new mayor took the promising step of revoking a series of executive orders signed by former mayor Eric Adams that sought to prohibit political boycotts in support of Palestinian rights and redefine the legal definition of antisemitism to include criticism of Israel.
+In his first week in office, the new mayor took the promising step of revoking a series of executive orders signed by former Mayor Eric Adams that sought to prohibit political boycotts in support of Palestinian rights and redefine the legal definition of antisemitism to include criticism of Israel.

 Now, his administration faces pressure from political forces seeking to undermine a bottom-up movement for economic justice by manufacturing endless cycles of media outrage.
 It is the duty of the broad, progressive coalition that swept him into power to provide a countervailing force.

-We collectively bear the responsibility to provide a much-needed sense of perspective, prioritizing the real effects that New York policies have on everyday working people — and on the Palestinians struggling under the boot heel of Israeli domination half a world away.
+We collectively bear the responsibility to provide a much-needed sense of perspective, prioritizing the real effects that New York policies have on everyday working people—and on the Palestinians struggling under the boot heel of Israeli domination half a world away.

 More from The Nation